[Today’s featured artwork for Day 89 of the 365 Days Project is by Heidi Vilkman.]

 This is what the future building site looks like in the winter:

 As a visual artist, Heidi Vilkman has plenty of creative motivation, but she is also considering the logistics of such an endeavor.
 She met with an expert in natural and traditional buildings, toured some strawbale houses they had built and met with other people who are all part of the natural building movement in the area.
-Her mind jumped back and forth as she worked out all the possibilities.
+Her mind jumped back and forth between creativity and logictics as she worked out all the possibilities.

 “After our discussion and all the information I gathered, I was completely overwhelmed to say the least,” said Vilkman.
 “There was this huge fear in my mind, wondering what have I gotten myself into… I don’t know anything about building.
-I don’t have any money… real skills… I don’t even live here!
+I don’t have any money….or real skills… and I don’t even live here!
 I could see myself just ditching the whole idea and saying I can’t do it!”

-“But, while driving back from my meeting on snow covered roads with horizontal snow whipping against the car, the powdery scenery put me almost into a dream-like state… I thought, yes, maybe I can do it.
-Maybe there is a way.
+But while driving back from her meeting on snow-covered roads with horizontal snow whipping against the car, the powdery scenery put her almost into a dream-like state.
+“Yes, maybe I can do it,” she thought.
+“Maybe there is a way.
 I will have to take in what has been said and feel what my heart is saying.
 And my heart as usual, was jumping up and down, shouting: ‘Yes yes yes!
 I want to do this!’”

 So over the summer, Heidi Vilkman embarked on perhaps one of the largest creative projects of her life and began building her Earth House in a forest in Finland.